Construction Site Security: The Ultimate Guide

 Even if your construction site doesn’t have Wi-Fi, there are a few ways security cameras for construction sites can connect to the internet:

 • Ethernet Cable: The camera can be connected to your router or modem using an Ethernet cable.
-This will allow the camera to transmit data to the internet through the cable.
+This functionality will allow the camera to transmit data to the internet through the cable.

 • Cellular Network: Some cameras have built-in 4G and 5G adapters that allow them to connect to the internet through a cellular network.
 This option may require a data plan or SIM card.